 weeks old.

-is generally well tolerated but occasionally may cause
+drug is generally well tolerated but occasionally may

-skin.
-Abnormal liver function tests and severe hepatitis
+and yellow skin.
+Abnormal liver function tests and

-still persist even though the symptoms have resolved.
+the infection may still persist even though the symptoms

-Fluconazole treats only the symptoms of vaginal yeast
+have resolved.
+Fluconazole treats only the symptoms of

 infection recurrence, one must take the drug daily,